-Our St Petersburg travel resources section is our attempt to help you plan your vacation on your own the easy way.
+Our St Petersburg travel resources section is a list of our favorite useful tools and websites to help you plan your next vacation to Russia on your own and the easy way.

-Welcome to our travel resources section, a curated list of the best online tools and booking sites that we are sure you will find useful.
+Welcome to our travel resources section, a curated list of the best online tools and booking sites on one place that we hope you may find useful.

 If you travel low budget and privacy is not an issue for you, then Hostelworld is the right platform to book your accommodation while traveling.
 This is the best hostel accommodation site out there with

 the largest inventory, best search interface, and highest availability.

 The good thing about Hostelworld is that you only have to pay 15% of the total price upfront.
 And, since they bought their

 competitor Hostelbookers, they are the biggest game in town.